 Price of the Coron to El Nido expedition (or the other way around)

-Okay, it all sounds great, but how much does it cost?
+Okay, it all sounds great, but how much does the expedition cost?
 Well, as you can imagine, prices vary depending on the company.
-Factors such as duration (obviously, doing the 4-day one isn’t the same as the 3-day one), boat type, service, etc., come into play.
+Factors such as duration (obviously, a four-day expedition isn’t the same as a three-day one), boat type, service, etc., come into play.

-The price of the 4-day, 3-night Coron–El Nido expedition is around 600 US dollars, which comes out to about $125 per day, approximately, including accommodation, meals, drinks (all of them, including alcohol), transport from Coron to El Nido, the “4 island hoppings” the adventure consists of, all the gear included on the boat (kayaks, masks, fins, paddleboard…), the fees for all beaches/islands, and an epic experience that will take you to wonderful places you’ll never forget.
+The price of the four-day, three-night Coron–El Nido expedition is around US$600, which works out at approximately $150 per day, including accommodation, meals, all drinks, including alcoholic drinks, transport from Coron to El Nido, what essentially amounts to four days of island hopping, all the gear included on the boat (kayaks, masks, fins, paddleboard…), all beach and island fees, and an epic experience that will take you to wonderful places you’ll never forget.

 With our link and the code FACEBOOK10 you get a 10% discount on BDBM expeditions.

-You know we like to recommend things we know work because we want you to enjoy the Philippines as much as (or more than) we do, but whether you choose these companies or not, we strongly advise you to check other travelers’ reviews before booking.
+You know we like to recommend companies and experiences we know provide good value because we want you to enjoy the Philippines as much as (or more than) we do, but whether you choose these companies or not, we strongly advise you to check other travelers’ reviews before booking.
 Keep in mind we’re talking about a multi-day experience with many factors involved (boat, food, camps, crew…).
-We’ve received terrible feedback about several companies and we don’t want this to get ruined for you.
+We’ve received terrible feedback about several companies and we don’t want a poor choice of company to ruin the experience for you.

-If the previous options don’t work for you or don’t convince you, you can also book this one from GETYOURGUIDE, which also has lots of positive reviews.
+If none of the options above suits you, you can also book this option through GETYOURGUIDE, which also has lots of positive reviews.

 What is the food like during the expedition?

-Another question we had was what the food on board would be like during the days of the Coron to El Nido expedition.
-When you do an island hopping, these usually include food that, while varied, tends to be rather basic.
-For one day—and knowing that at night you can go to a restaurant and choose whatever you feel like—that’s fine, but 3–4 days like that could be quite boring for the palate.
+Another question we had was what the food on board would be like during the Coron to El Nido expedition.
+Island-hopping tours usually include food that, while varied, tends to be rather basic.
+That’s fine for one day, especially when you know you can choose whatever you like at a restaurant that evening, but three or four days like that could get rather repetitive.

-Lunch is usually held at the boat’s huge central table when it’s moored at some beach, while dinner and breakfast take place at the camps where you stop to sleep.
+Lunch is usually served at the boat’s huge central table while it’s anchored off a beach, whereas dinner and breakfast are served at the overnight camps.

-Lunches and dinners usually include a variety of Filipino dishes like adobos, pancits, lumpias, rice, kalderetas, or BBQs; along with international dishes such as, for example, pasta or pancakes.
-All of it cooked with great skill and giving you the chance to savor really delicious local dishes.
+Lunches and dinners usually include a variety of Filipino dishes such as adobo, pancit, lumpia, rice, kaldereta, and barbecued food, alongside international options such as pasta and pancakes.
+Everything is prepared with great skill, giving you the chance to enjoy some truly delicious local dishes.

-On a couple of occasions, the boat’s crew also fished and served fresh fish to everyone who wanted to try it.
-It’s also common to find some seafood like shrimp or crab.
+On a couple of occasions, the boat’s crew also fished and served the freshly caught fish to anyone who wanted some.
+Seafood such as shrimp and crab is also commonly served.

-If you’re vegan or vegetarian, don’t worry: if you let them know when you book, they’ll take it into account and cook up real delights with vegetables and, heads up, delicious tofu!
-We always bring a few cans of chickpeas and beans just in case, and it wasn’t necessary to use them at any time.
+If you’re vegan or vegetarian, don’t worry: if you let them know when you book, they’ll take it into account and cook up some genuinely delicious vegetable dishes—including excellent tofu!
+We always brought a few cans of chickpeas and beans just in case, but we never needed them.

-Breakfasts include the typical things you’d find in a Filipino hotel, such as coffee, tea, jam, eggs, fruit, rice… And the afternoon snacks are always a surprise in which the chef will prepare you something tasty—like, for example, some deliciously sweet camote cue or fried plantain, Filipinos’ favorite snack.
+Breakfasts include the kind of food you’d typically find at a Filipino hotel, such as coffee, tea, jam, eggs, fruit, rice… And the afternoon snack is always a surprise, with the chef preparing something tasty—like, for example, deliciously sweet camote cue or fried plantain—both popular Filipino snacks.

-On the last night there’s a finger-licking farewell dinner which, so as not to spoil the big moment for you, we won’t reveal.
+On the last night there’s a mouth-watering farewell dinner whose details we won’t reveal, so we don’t spoil the big moment for you.
 Just get ready to enjoy a tasty Filipino tradition.

 What the camps are like on Coron to El Nido tours